 - Local, state or federal governmental agencies for official purposes (20 CFR 603.5) (RCWs 50.13.050, 50.13.060, 50.13.070, 50.38, 39.34, 9.94A.760)

 - WorkSource partners (RCW 50.13.060.11(a))

-- Private contractors/researchers hired by U.S. Department of Labor to evaluate OMB-approved unemployment-insurance or WorkForce Investment Act programs.
+- Private contractors/researchers hired by U.S. Department of Labor to evaluate federal Office of Management and Budget approved unemployment-insurance or Workforce Innovation and Opportunity Act programs.

 - Private contractors/researchers hired by Employment Security (informed-consent release required**).

 - Private organizations or individuals or an agent/attorney for an individual or employer (informed-consent release required**).

 - Anyone seeking aggregated information about groups or industries that does not identify individuals or businesses.